Lisa David

 Assistant Director

 Sam grew up in South Salem, New York, about an hour north of NYC, and graduated from Wesleyan University in May 2019.
-After graduating, he moved to the DC area, where he lives with his fiancee Haley, whom he met (and proposed to!) at Camp Harlam.
+After graduating, he moved to the DC area, where he lives with his fiancée Haley, whom he met (and proposed to!) at Camp Harlam.
 In his free time, Sam can be found cheering on the New York Rangers, strolling around DC while enjoying an audiobook, or, most likely, watching a movie.

 Rachel Steinberg

-New Family Engagement and Community Outreach manager
+Manager of New Family Engagement and Community Outreach

 Rachel Steinberg grew up in Goshen, NY (very close to URJ Camp Kutz) and was a member of her local NYFTY chapter.

 Rachel is a graduate of the Leadership Seminar of the Institute of Informal Education at Brandeis University and was selected to participate in the GIFT Program of the Grinspoon Institute for Jewish Philanthropy.
-She is an active member of the local Jewish community in Philadelphia including leadership roles at the Jewish Federation of Greater Philadelphia and her synagogue.
+She is an active member of the local Jewish community in Philadelphia, including leadership roles at the Jewish Federation of Greater Philadelphia and her synagogue.

-Rachel is responsible for future camper family experiences (like Rookie Day, Taste of Camp and tours) as well as summer visitor programs.
+Rachel is responsible for future camper family experiences (like Rookie Day, Taste of Camp, and tours) as well as summer visitor programs.

 Rachel, her husband, Matt, and two children, Harrison and Liv, belong to Congregation Beth Or in Maple Glen, PA and live in Ft.
 Washington, PA.